copych/ESP32_S3_Sampler/README.md

 There are currently 16 velocity layers (i.e. dynamic variants of each sampled note) which corresponds to the maximum count that I have found (https://freepats.zenvoid.org/Piano/acoustic-grand-piano.html).

 # Audio FX
-Reverb is implemented as a POC (Proof of Concept).
-Probably there are some idle CPU cycles left which we can turn into chorus or whatever.
+Reverb is implemented and controllable via midi.
+Depending on the remaining memory and CPU cycles it's possible to add the effects to the chain.

 # TODO
 The state of the project has not gone far from POC, so don't you expect a ready-made perfect sampler.